miklevin/MikeLev.in/_posts/2023-02-13-figure-out-why-vim-journaling-is-an-asset.md

 headline: Discover the Benefits of Vim Journaling and FOSS Tools to Stay Independent
 description: I'm passionate about free and open source software and determined to stay independent from big companies.
 Join me in my live interactive chat session to journal about tech and explore the possibilities of OpenAI's ChatGPT.
 I'm also advocating for the use of Linux and other FOSS tools to help developers stay free and independent.
 Come join me and learn more!
 keywords: vim, Journaling, Open Source Software, Independent, Live Interactive Chat, Tech, OpenAI's ChatGPT, Linux, FOSS, Microsoft, Vendors, Possibilities, Developers
-categories: vim, journaling, linux, microsoft, vendor
+categories: vendor, journaling, vim, linux, microsoft
 permalink: /blog/figure-out-why-vim-journaling-is-an-asset/
 layout: post
 group: blog